SMS Marketing Blog | Subtext

 It also allows you to implement retargeting campaigns to re-engage visitors who didn't initiate a purchase initially.

-Digital channels are crucial for concert marketing but don’t overlook the power of direct engagement through SMS.
-Text messages keep your most loyal fans in the loop with exclusive updates, presales, and special offers for your tour, and it all happens on their devices in real-time.
+Text messages keep your most loyal fans in the loop with exclusive updates, presales, and special offers for your tour—and it all happens on their devices in real time.

-When you use text messaging in your concert promotion strategy, you can:
+When you use text messaging to promote concerts, you can:

 • Foster a direct relationship with your fans.